 Ask for help.
 Ask for lower interest rates.
 Ask for forgiveness for making one late payment.
 Ask if you can lower your cable, cell phone or internet bill.
 Debt-free people take control of their finances and they aren’t meek about it.
 If you know someone who has met a financial milestone you admire (saved $1 million for retirement, bought a car in cash, paid off their credit cards, etc.), don’t be afraid to ask how they did it.

-The only way to get out of debt is to, get out of debt!
 Once you decide you want to live a debt-free life, all you have to do is start.
 It takes small, intentional choices (or baby steps) in the right direction to get you to where you want to be.
-But you don’t have to do it alone, we are always here to help you along the way.
+But you don’t have to do it alone, we are always here to help.